HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

-"AutoDelete" flag option is added to delete only for required device/hosts as per compatible image types if this "AutoDelete" flag is enabled and user not decided to do furthur updates. if this flag is not enabled, user has to remove the image manually.
+"AutoDelete" flag option is added to delete only for required device/hosts as per compatible image types if this "AutoDelete" flag is enabled and user not decided to do furthur updates.
+If this flag is not enabled, user has to remove the image manually with delete dbus call.

 For example : Four hosts are compatible with this image and user wants only two hosts to be updated now and two hosts later.
 In this case, image delete